A photo of a bride and groom of middle eastern decent getting married to represent - What Is Romantic Love?

 • Attraction.
 This evolved to motivate us to prefer and pursue specific partners.
 I.e. our preferences.

 • Attachment.
 That evolved to motivate us to remain together long enough to complete species-specific parenting duties.
-Although this one seems to be lacking in me, either causing or as a result of my borderline personality disorder.
+However, this one seems to be lacking in me, either causing or as a result of my borderline personality disorder.

 These three behavioural drives are manipulated by our bodies’ release of hormones and monoamines.
 Our bodies seem to do this because this system we call love allows us to focus our romantic energy on specific people.
 This allows us to conserve valuable time and energy (and money) when trying to find a mate/partner.